 26. Hotspot image

 Present a single image with hotspots on it.
 Hotspots can contain text, images, video or a combination thereof.
-Even small webpages can be in a popup.
+Even small webpages or other widgets can be in a popup.
 Take a look at this example:

 But that’s just one example.
 Here are some more hotspot ideas:

 - Biology: indicate the parts of a human body, a cell, a plant, and animal, …

 - Geography: indicate certain parts of a country, a continent, resources, …